Rakusan was always interested in demonstrating the traditional art of woodblock printing to friends, guests, and other potential clients.

-Foster numbered his own sketches 1 through 5 and then has handwritten the numbers 6 through 9 on the four Rakusan process set sheets he chose to use.
+Foster numbered his own sketches 1 through 5 and then has handwritten the numbers 6 through 9 on the four Rakusan process set sheets he chose to use for each design.

-This incorrectly implies that the woodblock-printed sheets are part of Foster's hand-painting sequence instead of independent process sets.
+This incorrectly implies that the process set sheets woodblock-printed by Rakusan are part of Foster's hand-painting sequence.

-(Rakusan probably had produced each of these process set sheets with ordered sheet numbers in the margins.
+(Rakusan had probably issued each of these process set sheets with ordered sheet numbers in the upper margins.

 However, here Foster edited out the original margins and added his own numbers within the image area of the selected sheets – where Rakusan would never have placed them.)

-123 Process Set: The partial process set for design 123 appears on page 8 of the Foster booklet.
+123 Process Set: The partial process set for edition II of design 123 appears on page 8 of the Foster booklet.

 Foster selected the first sheet of the 123 Process Set (with only the key block printed), labeled as his number '6'.